 Christine Keller, M.A., M.S.Ed., Executive Director

 Christine founded The Children’s Sangha in 2003.
 She holds an M.S.Ed., dual certification in Childhood Education and Special Education from LIU (Autism Case Program), an M.A. in Religious Studies from NYU (concentration in Eastern and Western Mysticism), and a B.A. in English Literature from PACE University (with a focus in Women’s Studies and Film Studies).
-She has completed Advanced Level I & II Training with Dr. Ross W. Greene, originator of the Collaborative Problem Solving approach (now referred to as Collaborative & Proactive Solutions) for working with ALL children and young adults with particular emphasis on those who exhibit challenging behavior.
+She has completed Advanced Level I & II Training with Dr. Ross W. Greene, originator of the Collaborative & Proactive Solutions (CPS) approach for working with ALL children and young adults with particular emphasis on those who exhibit challenging behavior.
 Our Community Support Group is based on this approach.
 Additionally, Christine has been trained as a Certified Presenter for NAMI Parents & Teachers as Allies and Ending The Silence, mental health education in-service programs for school personnel and students respectively, to help establish a better understanding of the social-emotional challenges which many students face.

-Christine has developed and implemented The Children’s Sangha’s programs and consulting services for children, young adults, families and schools and continues her role as a Clinical Educational Consultant in a variety of capacities and environments.
+By way of The Children’s Sangha, Christine has developed and implemented a variety of programs and consulting services for children, young adults, families and schools and continues her role as a Clinical Educational Consultant through The Children’s Sangha’s current program/service offering.
 Christine’s involvement in education has included work as a SEIT (Special Ed Itinerant Teacher) for preschool children with special needs as well as developing/teaching a series of multi-sensory character education and skills development workshops with interrelated themes for preschool and elementary school children.
-Programs facilitate different abilities and learning styles and provide opportunities for outdoor, experiential learning on the premises of organic farms and within schools and community settings.
+All programs facilitate different abilities and learning styles and provide opportunities for outdoor, experiential learning on the premises of organic farms and within schools and community settings.
 Christine serves as a guest lecturer and conference presenter for Long Island colleges, schools and organizations while advocating on behalf of our youth.

 Arlene Wishnew, M.S., Education Services